-NZ scooter champs 2024: Napier's Bay Skate abuzz with competitive spirit
+NZ scooter champs 2024: Napier's Bay skate abuzz with competitive spirit

 Napier’s Bay Skate skatepark is a hive of activity this week as competitors from across the country arrive for one of the biggest events in the scooter sports calendar.

-Over 100 competitors will fill the bowls this weekend to buttercup, backflip, and throw down in the 2024 FRS New Zealand scooter nationals on January 19 and 20.
+Over 100 competitors will fill the bowls this weekend to buttercup, backflip, and throw down in the 2024 FRS NZ scooter nationals on January 19 and 20.

 Christchurch local Riley James, 17, has been gearing up for this moment since his incredible victory in the junior division last year.